djinncat/cooker_appliance_project/README.md

 	-If the mass is lower than 100 grams or humidity is less than 50% for one minute during cooking results in error message and alert noise

 Table 1: Cooking Program Testing Checklist

-Item to Test	Requirement	Checked
+Item to Test:

+1. Standby Mode
+2. Choice of 3 cooking programs
+3. Rice Program
+4. Soup Program
+5. Bread Program
+6. LCD displaying appropriate information
+7. Error state
+8. Button functionality
+9. Timers
+10. Sensor Values
+11. PWM

+Requirement:

-Standby Mode	On startup, equipment is off, lid unlocked, blank display.
-Pressing Go/Select will exit the state Choice of 3 cooking programs	Use Up and Down to view cooking options.
+1. On startup, equipment is off, lid unlocked, blank display.
+Pressing Go/Select will exit the state
+2. Use Up and Down to view cooking options.
 Pressing Select will start that program.
 Pressing Back will deselect program, then pressing again will go to Standby.
-Rice Program	Rice program follows the predefined steps in the specification and state diagram Soup Program	Bread program follows the predefined steps in the specification and state diagram Bread Program	Bread program follows the predefined steps in the specification and state diagram LCD displaying appropriate information	Providing prompts to user relevant to current cooking step.
+3. Rice program follows the predefined steps in the specification and state diagram
+4. Bread program follows the predefined steps in the specification and state diagram
+5. Bread program follows the predefined steps in the specification and state diagram
-	LCD displaying mass, temperature, and humidity every 10 seconds during cooking Error state	Occurs only when mass is < 100 grams or humidity < 50% for 1 min during cooking.
+6. Providing prompts to user relevant to current cooking step.
+LCD displaying mass, temperature, and humidity every 10 seconds during cooking
+7. Occurs only when mass is < 100 grams or humidity < 50% for 1 min during cooking.
 Error message on LCD.
 Buzzer turns on.
 No transition out.
-Button functionality	Pressing Stop/Back will pause the program at any state; pressing Select will resume, pressing Back will cancel the program
+8. Pressing Stop/Back will pause the program at any state; pressing Select will resume, pressing Back will cancel the program.
+Pressing Select will manually move onto the next step in the cooking program
-	Pressing Select will manually move onto the next step in the cooking program Timers	Accurate timings throughout cooking programs (shortened from specification timing) Sensor Values	The scaling and values from sensors display accurately PWM	The PWM duty cycles can be differentiated on the oscilloscope (speed can also be evaluated by checking the Cooler bar or fan on the PICSimLab board)
+9. Accurate timings throughout cooking programs (shortened from specification timing)
+10. The scaling and values from sensors display accurately
+11. The PWM duty cycles can be differentiated on the oscilloscope (speed can also be evaluated by checking the Cooler bar or fan on the PICSimLab board)

 Notes: To view the PWM on the oscilloscope of PICSimLab, the time base required is 0.1 ms/div.

-4.2 Testing Discussion
+# Testing Discussion
 During testing in the earlier stages of program development, it was found that some states in the switch-case transitioned too quickly - i.e., when Go/Select or Stop/Back is pressed, the state would transition to the next without pause.
 It was suspected this was due to the speed the program was running, which meant after a transition via a button press the next state would transition while the button is still pressed, causing a premature transition.
 For example, pressing Select while in the Choice state would transition to the Soup state, but the same button would also cause transition to the state after that, thus essentially skipping the Soup state.
 This problem also occurred in states that required a choice to be made using the Up or Down buttons; pressing the button would cause the choices to scroll too quickly.

 To address this, a variable x is used in the problematic parts of the code to cause the program to loop again, giving time for the user to release or press a different button in time for the program to return the new button value from buttonstate().